Commonly-Asked Questions About Making a Sword in the UK

 How Much Does Sword Making Cost?

-If you’ve got any questions that we haven’t answered here, or if you’d like to make a booking, you can get in touch with Bronze Age Foundry at any time by sending Dave an email on email@example.com.
+If you’ve got any questions that we haven’t answered here, or if you’d like to make a booking, you can get in touch with Molten Bronze at any time by sending Dave an email on email@example.com.
 He’ll always reply as soon as possible, and he can answer any and all questions you might have!

 So what are you waiting for?
 You could make your very own sword and enjoy a great weekend in the beautiful Welsh countryside while you’re at it, going home with something straight from the depths of our most ancient history.
 Drop Dave a message today to book your own sword-making course!